 If your content production team consists of more than two people, if they are in different locations or even time zones, if they work on multiple products at a time performing different tasks such as writing, editing, translating, uploading the copy, finding images, designing layouts, publishing to print or digital — a lack of a single editorial workflow might turn your collaboration into a nightmare resulting in re-doing the same work multiple times and missing deadlines.
 So what’s the solution?

-A big multinational Madrid-based children’s book publisher Grupo SM, for example, decided to invest in the automated editorial workflow system Enterprise to eliminate miscommunication and streamline their production back in 2014.
+A big multinational Madrid-based children’s book publisher Grupo SM, for example, decided to invest in our multichannel publishing solution WoodWing Studio (previously known as Enterprise) to eliminate miscommunication and streamline their production back in 2014.
 The main problem was managing the collaboration of about 3,000 brands between around 1,000 internal and 3,000 external staff spread across Spain and eight LATAM countries.
 Due to the specifics and complexity of the textbooks production, the publisher had to customize and adapt the default print workflow, as well as integrate the software with some external systems (such as SAP, Citrix etc.) for better flexibility.